gmadhu89/academic-projects/Machine-Learning/medical-imaging-reconstruction/README.md

 We use LASSO/ Ridge to perform this compression and reconstruct the image and observe their error rates.

-medical_imaging_reconstruction.html - Contains results of the reconstruction.
+medical_imaging_reconstruction.pdf - Contains results of the reconstruction.

 **Source code will be provided upon request.**